-CT Scans and 3-D imaging software are used to assess bone structure and map out the areas of best integrity.
-Computer guided implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.
+CT Scans and 3D imaging software are used to assess bone structures and map out the areas of best integrity.
+Computer-guided dental implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.

-You will feel comfortable knowing that Dr. Djawdan will personally handle every step of your tooth replacement, including planning, surgical placement and restoration.
+You will feel comfortable knowing that Dr. Djawdan in Annapolis will personally handle every step of your tooth replacement, including planning, surgical placement, and restoration.
 We offer the convenience of one office with one dentist.

 BENEFITS OF DENTAL IMPLANTS

 Losing one or more of your teeth creates a gap in your smile, affects your ability to chew properly, and can alter your diet and nutrition.
 In addition, tooth loss can lead to bone loss – which can alter the shape of your face and make you appear much older than you actually are.